 The Astir CS was produced from 1974 to 1977.
 The current production variant of the G102 is the Astir III.

 The Astir III is 6,75 meters (22 feet, 1¾ inches) long with a wingspan of 15,0 meters (49 feet, 2½ inches) and height of 1,26 meters (4 feet, 1½ inches).
 Empty weight is approximately 380 kilograms (838 pounds).
 The maximum flying weight, with water ballast, is 450 kilograms (992 pounds).
 The minimum pilot weight is 70 kilograms (154 pounds.)
 (Lighter pilots must carry ballast.)
 The Astir III has a maximum speed (Vne) of 250 kilometers per hour (155 miles per hour).

 N75SW is currently owned by Eagle Rock Soaring, Peyton, Colorado.

-In 1965 she drove Art Arfon’s jet-powered Green Monster land speed record car at the Bonneville Salt Flats, exceeding 300 miles per hour.
+In 1965 she drove Art Arfon’s jet-powered Green Monster land speed record car at the Bonneville Salt Flats, exceeding 300 miles per hour (483 kilometers per hour).
 Mechanical problems prevented the LSR machine from making a second pass in the opposite direction within the required time limit, so an official Fédération Internationale de l’Automobile (FIA) Land Speed Record was not set.

 During her life, she lived in Ohio, Florida, Colorado and Southern California.
-She was married to Jerry E. Jackintell, also from Youngstown, and they had one son.
+She was married to Jerry E. Jackintell, also from Youngstown, and a fellow student at the University of Florida.
+They had a son, Jerry, and daughter, Lori.
 They divorced in 1982.

 Sabrina Jackintell died at Sebring, Florida, 15 January 2012 at the age of 71 years.